-Mica, the ingredient that brings the shimmer to lip glosses, the sparkle to eye shadows and the glitter to nail polishes, has been under the spotlight this week because some of the world’s biggest cosmetics giants are unable to confirm that the mineral Mica in their products is not obtained using child labour in illegal Indian mines.
+Mica, the ingredient that brings the shimmer to lip glosses, the sparkle to eye shadows and the glitter to nail polishes, has been under the spotlight because some of the world’s biggest cosmetics giants have been unable to confirm that the mineral Mica in their products is not obtained using child labour in illegal Indian mines.

 With many of us becoming more aware of leading a greener, more sustainable lifestyle, the demand for natural ingredients in make-up is on the rise, but just because it is natural, it doesn’t necessarily mean it is ethically sourced or socially responsible.